 Unique Educational Product or Course

-Thought leaders commonly offer a unique product, course, or another educational offering.
+Thought leader content is used to commonly offer a unique product, course, or another educational offering.

 Whatever it looks like, thought leaders produce and publish high-quality content that educates people and provides value in whatever industry the thought leader is in.